salesforce/apollo/README.md

 The current code generators used in Apollo are GRPC/Proto and JOOQ.
 GRPC is for the various serializable forms and network protocols used by Apollo.
 The JOOQ code generation is for the JOOQ SQL functionality.

-Code generation is output into the (module dir)/target/generated-sources directory.
-For GRPC/Proto, there are 2 directory roots: "(module dir)/target/generated-sources/protobuf/grpc-java" and "(module dir)/target/generated-sources/protobuf/java".
-For JOOQ, the root directory is "(module dir)/target/generated-sources/jooq".
+Code generation only occurs in the _grpc_ module and is output into the _grpc/target/generated-sources_ directory.
+For GRPC/Proto, there are 2 directory roots: _grpc/target/generated-sources/protobuf/grpc-java_ and _grpc/target/generated-sources/protobuf/java_ .
+For JOOQ, the root directory is _(module dir)/target/generated-sources/jooq_ .

 Again, I stress that because these generated source directories are under the "(module dir)/target" directory, they are removed during the "clean" phase of Maven and consequently must be regenerated in order to compile the rest of the build.